tomoris/PYHSMM/README.md

 # PYHSMM implemented in Go
-Implementation of Pitman-Yor Hidden Semi-Markov Model (PYSHMM) (Uchiumi et al., 2015) implemented in golang.
+Implementation of Pitman-Yor Hidden Semi-Markov Model (PYSHMM) (Uchiumi et al., 2015).
 PYHSMM is a non-parametric Bayesian model for inducing words and part-of-speech tags from unsegmented texts without annotated data.

 This repository also contain other Bayesian n-gram based language models such as HPYLM, and NPYLM.